warneat/image-compressor/README.md

 - Files without '.jpg' are being ignored.
 - The image-compressor does **not** run through subdirectories.

-Simply place `image_compressor.py` at the place your pictures are sitting and run it.
+Simply place `image_compressor.py` at the place your pictures are sitting and run it. <br />

 ### Installation (Unix-like, MacOS)
 Assuming Python (version >= 3.4) is installed, in terminal: